What is our product? What is its primary purpose? What are some of the things people can do using it? Get ready for a long read.

 When one goes about creating a software product, finding product-market fit, and in fact, users willing to pay for any specific service is usually the first problem.
 That is unless the idea for a product is born out of necessity, a personal problem you or some of your friends are experiencing.
 That’s actually a great place to start with as many startup investors like to point out.
 Paul Graham had a great tweet about this.

-Our team gathered back in 2017 with the idea of creating a blockchain project incubator, a mission to build decentralized applications and solutions, and contribute to the Ethereum ecosystem.
+Our team gathered with the idea of creating a blockchain project incubator, a mission to build decentralized applications and solutions, and contribute to the Ethereum ecosystem.
 Oh, and having some fun doing it.
 After developing and being active in the community for some time, the idea for DeFi Saver came about when we were in fact on a team workation.
 What happened is that it, unfortunately (or luckily?) coincided with one of the biggest drops in the value of Ether, in December of 2018.
-Nenad, our founder and then project leader, had a collateralized debt position (or CDP) open in MakerDAO.
+One of our project leaders and now co-founder had a collateralized debt position (or CDP) open in MakerDAO.
 Sightseeing and riding around Chiang Mai with poor cell phone reception and no access to his wallet wasn’t really the adventure he was expecting, and so the idea of a service that could monitor your CDP and unwind it automatically if at risk of liquidation was born.
-January 1st we started working on what was initially known as CDP Saver, in April we launched on the mainnet and the rest is history.
+On January 1st we started working on what was initially known as CDP Saver, in April we launched on the mainnet and the rest is history.

 In the beginning, DeFi Saver was created to support the only established lending protocol - MakerDAO.
 You might be wondering how lending and borrowing work with crypto assets being highly volatile?
 This is the first issue that comes to mind since the biggest drawback of volatility is that people can hardly lend and borrow and justify everyday usage.
 The solution to this challenge comes in the form of a new concept that MakerDAO, among others, introduced and later popularized - stablecoins.
 Stablecoins are crypto-assets whose value is tied or pegged to an outside asset such as a fiat currency to stabilize its price.
 Maker, however, uses a special mechanism of securely locking up digital assets using smart contracts in collateralized debt positions (CDPs), afterward allowing for the minting of a 1:1 USD dollar-pegged stablecoin DAI.
 Centralized stablecoins like USDC, USDT, GUST, Tether, and others are those tied to outside assets and controlled by companies that issued them.
 DAI, on the other hand, is a decentralized stablecoin without central authority there to control the system and peg.
 Instead, it maintains it through smart contracts and decentralized governance - encoded rules and economic incentives designed for this very purpose.